28 Black Self-Help Books to Add to Your Reading List

 This book is perfect for nonfiction authors.
 It shares strategies to streamline arguments and then outline them.
 Keeps writers from repetitions or tangents.

 Al’s common-sense approach is mixed with humor accompanied by personal stories of financial challenge and triumph.
 Also, his story will capture your attention and prompt you to maximize your financial potential.

 Take back control of your pocketbook and live the life you want to live.

-This is a book of several short stories of real women sharing their testimonies of loss and grieving, domestic violence, divorce, suicide, feelings of hopelessness, being a teenage mother, a single parent and more.
+This is a book of several short stories of real women sharing their testimonies.
+Topics include loss and grieving, domestic violence, divorce, suicide, being a single parent, and more.

 A story of finding self-love… through low self-esteem, weight issues, self-hate and self-empowerment.
 Find your inner sparkle.

-In this story, a Cincinnati black author allows us into her life to show us what it was like being a young teen mother of a child with a disability.
-She talks about the trials and tribulations as well as dealing with diversity and disappointment.
+A look into what it was like being a young teen mother of a child with a disability.
+She talks about the trials and tribulations and dealing with diversity and disappointment.